bigmlcom/bigmler/docs/index.rst

 --clusters PATH                   Path to a file containing cluster/ids.
 One
                                   cluster
                                   per line (e.g., cluster/4f824203ce80051)
---no-cluster                      No cluster will be generated --cluster-fields                  Comma-separated list of fields that will be
+--k NUMBER_OF_CENTROIDS           Number of final centroids in the clustering --no-cluster                      No cluster will be generated --cluster-fields                  Comma-separated list of fields that will be
                                   used in the cluster construction